Pediatric Dentistry Residency

 |Length of Program||2 years|

-General curriculum includes all topics obligatory to the development of a competent pediatric dentist.
-The curriculum is designed to enhance the resident's ability to think critically and independently and to communicate accurate information both clearly and effectively.
+General curriculum: Includes all topics obligatory to the development of a competent pediatric dentist.
+It is designed to advance the resident's educational experiences, enhance their ability to think and to communicate accurate information both clearly and effectively.
 Residents will learn to work with consultants and clinicians in other dental specialties and in medical or allied health fields.
-Seminars, case studies, and case presentations allow the trainee to develop a strong theoretical knowledge base.
-A research project is required.
+Seminars, conferencs, and case-based learning sessions allow the trainee to develop a strong theoretical knowledge base.

-Clinical curriculum consists of ample patient care opportunities.
+Experimental curriculum: Consists of ample patient care opportunities.
 Regular and repeated patient contact will develop residents’ diagnostic abilities, clinical knowledge and skills, as well as their critical judgment.
-Additional experiences in related medical areas provide residents with a profound understanding of comprehensive care.
+Additional experiences in related medical areas provide residents with an understanding of comprehensive care.
 Block rotations are in medicine and anesthesia; longitudinal rotations are provided in on-call as night resident at the emergency department, cleft lip and palate and craniofacial team, hospital dentistry, clinical insruction preceptorship, and educational and direct patient care outreach.

-Didactic curriculum includes core domains outlined by the American Academy of Pediatric Dentistry and includes selected topics in the basic sciences such as relevant anatomy, histology, embryology, physiology, pathology, statistics, and research methodology.
-Supplementary lectures, seminars and topic-specific journal clubs are provided on child development, behavior management, orthodontic topics, preventive care (including fluorides), cariology, limited orthodontics, sedation, emergency preparedness, general anesthesia, ethics, case management, and evidence-based dentistry, but not exclusive to other pediatric dentistry domains.
+Didactic curriculum: Includes core domains to all and includes selected topics in the basic sciences such as relevant anatomy, histology and embryology, physiology, pathology, statistics, and research methodology.
+Supplementary lectures, seminars and journal reviews are provided on child development, behavior management, orthodontics, preventive care including fluorides, cariology, limited orthodontics, sedation and emergency preparedness, general anesthesia, ethics, case management, and evidence-based dentistry, but not exclusive to other pediatric dentistry domains.

 - Mailman School of Public Health